Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The cost for a certified copy is $25 per copy and $2 each additional copy.

-Notify Me allows you to subscribe to email and/or text message notifications from the Calendar, News Flash, Job Postings and Alert Center modules.
+Notify Me is a HanoverTownship.com tool which allows you to subscribe to email and/or text message notifications from the Calendar, News Flash, Job Postings and Alert Center modules.

 When you sign-up, you will get begin to receive emergency notifications from the Hanover Township Police in conjunction with the Office of Emergency Management (OEM) and Morris County.
 This notification service is called RAVE Mobile Safety System or Alert Hanover.